CSULB teams win Big in this year's 58th Annual International Collegiate Business Strategy Competition!

 Who Should Apply?

 Acceptance to be on a team is through the application.
 The best candidates will be those CSULB students who have completed their core coursework.
-Undergraduate students should have completed IS 301, MKT 300, MGMT 300, and Acct 201 before applying.
+It is recommended that Undergraduate students have completed IS 301, MKT 300, MGMT 300, and Acct 201 before applying.
 Usually juniors and seniors.
-MBA students must be in the evening MBA program to receive credit and be eligible for this course.
-They should have completed enough units to be in their second year of the program.
-In some cases, first-year MBA students with undergraduate business degrees or extensive business work experience might be qualified to be on an MBA team.
+MBA students must be in the Evening MBA or Online MBA program to receive credit and be eligible for this course.
+MBA students who have completed one year's worth of coursework are clearly eligible.
+In some cases, first-year MBA students with undergraduate business degrees, extensive business work experience or a strong desire to learn and compete might be qualified to be on an MBA team.

 While no specific GPA is required, students who have earned at least a GPA of 3.0 if an undergraduate and a 3.3 if an MBA, like a challenge, are problem-solvers, and have a flexible schedule that will allow them to meet on weekends or other times with their team members are especially encouraged to apply.
 The competition is time-consuming.
-Expect to spend between 4-10 hours outside of class each week working with your team.
-Good writing, analytical, presentation, and computer skills, including the ability to use Excel or other spreadsheets are skills essential to being successful in the competition.
+Expect to spend between 4-and 10 hours outside of class each week working with your team.
+Good writing, analytical, presentation, and computer skills, including the ability to use Excel or other spreadsheets, are skills essential to being successful in the competition.

 Contact Barbara Barcon, CSULB ICBSC advisor/lecturer, at CBA-ICBSC@csulb.edu